Employees surprise Michigan-based company's CEO with 8,000+ birthday cards

 BIRMINGHAM, Mich. - Employees surprised the CEO of Michigan-based Belfor Property Restorations with more than 8,000 birthday cards Wednesday.

-Since 1985, Sheldon Yellen has had written birthday cards to every one of the company's now 7,700 employees.
+Since 1985, Sheldon Yellen has given handwritten birthday cards to every one of the company's now 7,700 employees.

 See a video from the surprise below.